 La Cosa Entertainment is a development studio, based in Los Angeles, who specialize in videogame design and production for PC and console.
-In January 2016 they launched a 2D puzzle platformer for the PS4, called Klaus.
+One of their games is a 2D puzzle platformer for the PS4, called Klaus.

 In the game, Klaus is lost and alone.
 He doesn’t know who he is, where he is, and why he has woken up in a basement with the word KLAUS tattooed on his arm.